Irvine Green Card Attorney

 If you live in Irvine, you can file for renewal online through USCIS or by mailing documents to the appropriate address.
 Those using the Santa Ana Support Center have convenient appointment choices, and in-person service can move biometrics and interviews along if needed.
 We help clients choose the most efficient way to renew so that their travel and work plans stay on track.

-How Long Does It Take to Renew a Green Card?
+How Long Does It Take to Renew an Employment-Based Green Card?

 The wait time may change based on the volume of applications handled by the nearest USCIS office.
-Filing as soon as you become eligible, especially in Orange County, helps you avoid delays that often occur during seasonal surges or high processing volume.
+Filing as soon as you become eligible, especially in Orange County, helps you avoid delays that often occur during seasonal surges or high processing volume and prevents gaps in documentation, employment, or travel.

 How Much Does It Cost to Renew a Green Card?